A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Introduction

 Before designing and installing a DBS system to make these measurements, it is useful to use a synthetic DBS diagnostic to understand how a DBS system would measure turbulent fluctuations in a particular fusion device and to determine the optimal DBS configuration for such measurements.
-Research has been done using ray tracing codes to perform synthetic DBS diagnostics and to design DBS systems \cite{Carralero2021}.
+Research has used ray-tracing codes to perform synthetic DBS diagnostics and design DBS systems \cite{Carralero2021}.
 In ray tracing, the electric field is calculated by propagating a bundle of rays.
-However, the rays intersect one another near the cutoff point \cite{Hall-Chen_Parra_Diaz_2021}.
-The points where the rays meet one another are known as caustics \cite{dodin2025geometrical,lopez2024exact}, and they are problematic because the amplitude of the electric field becomes infinitely large \cite{Hall-Chen_Parra_Diaz_2021} at these points.
-Consequently, analysis using ray tracing near the cutoff becomes impractical \cite{Honoré_2006} as DBS requires one to analyse the properties of the probe beam near the cutoff \cite{MHirsch_2001,EZGusakov_2004}.
-An alternative is beam tracing, where a single ray is traced first, before performing an expansion around that ray \cite{hallbeamtrace}.
+However, the rays intersect near the cutoff point \cite{Hall-Chen_Parra_Diaz_2021}.
+The points where the rays meet each other are known as caustics \cite{dodin2025geometrical,lopez2024exact}, and they are problematic because the amplitude of the electric field becomes infinitely large \cite{Hall-Chen_Parra_Diaz_2021} at these points.
+Consequently, analysis using ray tracing near the cutoff becomes impractical \cite{Honoré_2006}, as DBS requires analysing the properties of the probe beam near the cutoff \cite{MHirsch_2001,EZGusakov_2004}.
+An alternative is beam tracing, where a single ray is first traced before expanding around it \cite{hallbeamtrace}.
 This method evolves the trajectory of a Gaussian beam, with the position of the Gaussian envelope's amplitude traced out by the central ray \cite{hallbeamtrace}.
-The theory of beam tracing has been extensively researched \cite{Casperson, Červený, Kravtsov2007,pereverzev1992use,pereverzev1993paraxial,pereverzev1996,pereverzev1998beam}, and various phenomena, such as electron cyclotron resonance heating (ECRH) \cite{Prater_2008}, have been simulated using beam tracing.
-Furthermore, this method can be used near the cutoff \cite{majomar,newruiz}.
-This paper aims to use SCOTTY \cite{Hall-Chen:Scotty:2022} to conduct synthetic DBS diagnostics on the EXL-50U tokamak and to measure the locations of the turbulent fluctuations in the plasma in the EXL-50U and the corresponding wavevectors of these turbulent fluctuations, while keeping in mind physical design constraints like the space available to propagate the microwave probe beam.
-Then, we design a conceptual design for a DBS, which includes the configuration of the lens that can conduct the simulated observations generated from SCOTTY for the EXL-50U tokamak.
+The theory of beam tracing has been extensively researched \cite{Casperson, Červený, Kravtsov2007, pereverzev1992use, pereverzev1993paraxial, pereverzev1996, pereverzev1998beam,poli:2001:torbeam, poli:2018:torbeam}, and various phenomena, such as electron cyclotron resonance heating (ECRH) \cite{Prater_2008}, have been simulated using beam tracing.
+Furthermore, this method can be used near the cutoff \cite{majomar, newruiz}.
+This paper first conducts synthetic DBS diagnostics on the EXL-50U tokamak with SCOTTY \cite{Hall-Chen:Scotty:2022} in ray-tracing mode to calculate the locations of turbulent fluctuations in the plasma and the corresponding wavevectors that can be accessed.
+Then, we develop a preliminary quasioptical design for a DBS, while accounting for physical constraints such as the available space for propagating the microwave probe beam.
+Finally, using beam parameters determined by our preliminary system, we calculate the mismatch attenuation with SCOTTY in beam-tracing mode and determine the optimal toroidal launch angles required.